wxy20850606/wxy20850606.github.io/content/posts/2025/09/energy-economy.md

     alt: ""
     relative: false
 ---
+In the last several months, my portfolio is up over 50%.

+I dropped my body fat to 20%.
+I walk 15,000 steps every day.
+I squat one and a half times my bodyweight… and I can do two pull-ups.
+I wake up at 3 or 4 a.m. — with energy.
+And I make one video every single day.

+But before this… I was just a stay-at-home mom who felt worthless in life.

+So how did I change so much?

+Because I discovered the real secret of productivity:
+Living in the Energy Economy.

 ---
-title: "Energy Economy"
-description: "A personal and systemic life framework for turning vitality into freedom, productivity, and meaning."
-slug: "energy-economy"
-weight: 1
-tags: ["energy", "productivity", "meaning", "framework", "life design"]
----

-# Energy Economy
+## What the Energy Economy Really Is

-**Money and time aren’t the real foundation of life — energy is.**
 The Energy Economy is my framework for turning vitality into freedom, productivity, and meaning.
 Once you master energy, time and money fall into place automatically.

----

-**This year, my portfolio is up over 50% YTD.**
-Not by chasing hype stocks or risky bets — but through clarity, patience, and discipline.

-And the same principle applies to my life.
-Because my biggest returns didn’t come only from money.
-They came from **energy** — the fuel behind every investment, habit, and creation.

-Most of us grow up chasing the **money economy**: survival, security, and success measured in numbers.
-Then we learn to optimize the **time economy**: productivity hacks, calendars, and efficiency.

-But beyond both lies a higher truth — the **Energy Economy**.

----

-## What the Energy Economy Really Is

-The Energy Economy is more than a metaphor — it’s a **personal and systemic life framework**.
+**Money and time aren’t the real foundation of life — energy is.**
 It borrows the language of economics — wealth, assets, leaks, compounding — and applies it to the most fundamental resource we have: **energy**.

 Like money in a financial system, energy flows, circulates, compounds, or leaks.